zarkones/XENA/README.md

 ### INTRODUCTION ###
-XENA is Software for Cyber-Security Automation, Adversary Simulations, and Red Team Operations.
+XENA is Cross-Platform Software for Cyber-Security Automation, Adversary Simulations, and Red Team Operations.

 XENA strives to be fully integrated security penetration testing framework.
-It is equipped with a post-exploitation agent, C2 server, and a dark-themed elegant user interface.
+It is equipped with a post-exploitation agent, C2 server, and a dark-themed elegant user interface running on Desktop, Web, and Mobile.

 ### SOCIAL ###
 [Patreon](https://www.patreon.com/zarkones) |